srohatgi/local-ai/README.md

 # MY-AI: YOUR PRIVATE LLM

 This repo allows one to spin up a private LLM for personal use.
-This is useful as BD prohibits access to publicly hosted LLMs.
-The project requires a functioning docker application.

 ## Running